Saumya4321/uart-test-app/README.md

 ## Technical Blog Article
 I have written a detailed technical blog of why I chose to do this project and the thought process that went into building the app.
 You can find it here on Medium :) !!
-Feel free to check it out and leave me a like <3
+Feel free to check it out !!